h-shan/mirror-image/CONTRIBUTING.md

 #Contibuting to Mirror Image

-Welcome to Mirror Image!
+## Welcome to Mirror Image!

-Short Links to Important Resources:
+## Short Links to Important Resources:
 docs: README
-bugs: issue tracker / bug report tool
+bugs: issue tracker
 communcations: email
-Testing
+## Testing
 -We don't tests yet but you are encouraged to contribute some of your own

-Development environment details
+## Development environment details

-How to submit changes:
+## How to submit changes: Pull Request protocol etc.
 Create a new pull request
 Make sure new code runs smoothly with server and the web and mobile clients

-How to report a bug:
+## How to report a bug:
 -open an issue

-What to include in a bug report
+* Templates:
--Which end bug is caught
+  * Which end bug is caught
--Things already tried
+  * Things already tried
-First bugs for Contributors
+* First bugs for Contributors
--Running websocket on web client
+  * Running websocket on web client

-New Feature Requirements
-Create a new pull request

-Style Guide / Coding conventions
+## Style Guide / Coding conventions
 Follow Google style guide for Python and Java

-Where can I ask for help?
+## Where can I ask for help?
 Contact one of the original contributors